 DISABLING THE AFM SYSTEM: If your vehicle is currently running with no mechanical problems; meaning, no misfires due to no compression, no stuck lifters, no loud lifters, I believe simply programming the ECM to disable the AFM activation will prolong the life of the engine, and eliminate oil consumption.
 If you have experienced a lifter failure, and have a cylinder with zero compression, lifter replacement is now required!
 I would highly suggest removing the AFM hardware from the engine since you will have the cylinders heads off anyways. !!!PROGRAMMING REQUIRED IF YOU REMOVE THE AFM HARDWARE!!!
 If you remove the AFM components, and start the engine, DTC P3401, P3425, P3441, P3449 will set.
 These are codes for the 4 solenoids that control AFM.
 When these codes set, the PCM will disable the injectors for those cylinders.
 So the ECM has to be programmed to disable those diagnostic codes.
 See bottom of this page for programming info.

-Valley Cover Plate - GM Part# 12598832 (about $45.00) this will replace the stock valley cover that contains the oil control solenoids responsible for activating AFM.
+Valley Cover Plate - GM Part# 12598832 ($52) this will replace the stock valley cover that contains the oil control solenoids responsible for activating AFM.
 This new valley cover will also block off the 8 oil ports on the block.
 Should include gaskets.

 CAMSHAFT - The AFM engines have a special camshaft.
 The mechanism required for the AFM lifters to turn on/off requires the individual lobes of the cam with AFM lifters riding on them to be DIFFERENT than adjacent lobes with standard lifters.
 You MUST replace the camshaft if you are going to replace the AFM lifters with standard lifters.
 Failure to do so will result in 4 cylinders that are about 25 lbs low on compression.
 This WILL cause misfires at idle.
 (Learned this the hard way, take my word, CHANGE THE CAMSHAFT)